sukhdeepg/notes/System/README.md

 The combination lets us say: "Delete everything related to Taylor Swift" without having to remember every single cache key - the tag set remembers them for us!

+⚙️ Inter-process vs Inter-thread Communication
+**Inter-process communication (IPC)** means different programs/processes talking to each other.
+Processes are separate programs running independently with their own memory space.

+**Inter-thread communication** means threads within the same program sharing data and coordinating.
+Threads are lightweight execution units within a single process that share memory.

+Real-world examples:
+Inter-process:
+- Web browser (one process) requests data from a database server (another process) over the network
+- A video game (one process) communicates with Steam client (another process) for achievements and friends list
+- Microservices architecture - payment service talks to inventory service via REST APIs

+Inter-thread:
+- A web server handling multiple user requests simultaneously - each request runs on a different thread, but they might share a connection pool
+- Video editing software - one thread handles the UI, another processes video effects, another handles audio, all sharing the same video file data
+- Database systems - multiple threads handle different queries but coordinate access to shared data structures

+Key difference:
+Inter-process is like different companies exchanging information through formal channels.
+Inter-thread is like different departments within the same company sharing resources and coordinating work.

 ---

 ## Database